Can Dogs Burp?

 You can try buying dog food that includes probiotics.
 There are also a variety of dog-safe probiotic treats and powders on the market that can be mixed into your dog food.

-If you’re looking for a more natural solution, probiotics can be found in foods such as cottage cheese, sauerkraut, sweet potato, kefir, and banana.
+If you're looking for a more natural solution, probiotics can be found in foods such as cottage cheese, sauerkraut, sweet potato, kefir, and banana.
 These can all be safely given in daily moderation as a healthy supplement.
-However, too many of these natural probiotics can be a source of gas too.
+However, too many of these natural probiotics can be a source of gas, too.

 Managing Stress

 Sometimes all your dog needs is a little more exercise and fun.
 Stress can be a big cause of air gulping, food devouring, and other causes of tummy troubles.
-Obese and overweight dogs are also more likely to suffer from gas and other gastrointestinal disease.
+Obese and overweight dogs are also more likely to suffer from gas and other gastrointestinal diseases.

 Reducing their weight and helping them release some excess steam may do wonders for their digestive systems.

 Always take your dog to the vet if you believe you have reasonable cause for concern.
-Sometimes catching a problem early is the best treatment a dog can get.
+Sometimes, catching a problem early is the best treatment a dog can get.

 Conclusion

-Dogs can, and do burp.
+Dogs can, and do, burp.
 The occasional burp is nothing to be worried about and is the body's natural way of removing pent-up gas.
-Burps are only a concern if they’re very frequent or come with other symptoms.
+Burps are only a concern if they're very frequent or come with other symptoms.

 The common causes of excessive burping can include aerophagia (swallowing air), stress, poor diet, obesity, allergens, stress-related conditions such as IBS, infections, parasites, or some more severe conditions such as canine bloat or certain cancers.